CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-1--Types-and-Functions.lagda.md

 functions `(x : A) → B x` which send an element `x : A` to an element `f x : B x`.

-As a first example, we can refine our ``double`` function a little.
-Sure, the result is always an element of ``ℕ``, but we can record the fact that the reuslt is always a multiple of the input:
+As a first example, we can refine our ``double`` function to remember more information about the result.
+Sure, the result is always an element of ``ℕ``, but we can record the fact that the result is always a multiple of the input:

 ```
 doubleDep : (n : ℕ) → MultiplesOf n